 The Luc Pettavino Model

 ONLY WATCH is the horological industry’s example of how people and organisations collaborate for a particular cause without focusing on financial losses or gains.
 The event surely gives brands a fair amount of publicity but the bigger picture remains its charitable cause.
-This model, the ‘Luc Pettavino’ model, can be an inspiration for other people or organisations to contribute positively to causes and social issues globally.
+This model serves as an inspiration for other people or organisations to contribute positively to causes and social issues globally.
+The ‘Luc Pettavino’ model.